amonraknight/Python-tutorial/README.md

 # Python-tutorial
-This is a tutorial for non-marjor collage students.
+This is a tutorial for collage students using Python as a tool to deal with data.